Warren Moon: Professional career

-Despite his collegiate success, Moon was led to believe that he would only be a late-round NFL pick and was fearful that it would lead to a limited opportunity to make it in the NFL.

 Edmonton Eskimos

 Six weeks before the NFL draft, Moon signed with the Edmonton Eskimos.
 He and Tom Wilkinson shared signal-calling duties from 1978 to 1981, winning four consecutive Grey Cups during this span.

 Moon became Edmonton's starting quarterback midway through the 1980 season.
 That year, the team won their third consecutive Grey Cup, and Moon won his first Grey Cup Offensive MVP award as Edmonton defeated Hamilton 48–10.

 In 1981, Moon started his first year as Edmonton's No. 1 quarterback with Wilkinson, who would retire after the season, as the team's No. 2 quarterback.
 Moon was moved to the reserve list for Edmonton's game against Ottawa on October 12.
-During the Grey Cup, Moon was struggling, and Edmonton was trailing Ottawa 20–0 in the second quarter.
+During the Grey Cup, Edmonton was trailing Ottawa 20–0 in the second quarter.
 At this time, Moon was replaced by Wilkinson.
 Moon returned in the second half and directed drives for three touchdowns and the game winning field goal with three seconds remaining in the game.
 Edmonton defeated Ottawa 26–23 to win a CFL record fourth consecutive Grey Cup.

 In 1982, Moon became the first professional quarterback to pass for 5,000 yards in a season by reaching exactly 5,000 yards.
 He passed for 36 touchdowns, which set an Edmonton record, and was third in a single season in CFL history.
-Edmonton would recover from a 3–5 start to finish the regular season 11–5, and first place in the West Division for the sixth consecutive season.
+Edmonton recovered from a 3–5 start to finish the regular season 11–5, and first place in the West Division for the sixth consecutive season.
 The team qualified for the Grey Cup for the sixth consecutive season and won the Grey Cup for the fifth consecutive year.
 Moon was named the Grey Cup Offensive MVP for the second time in his career.